LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 cuz we love so freaking hard,

-and we get deceived in dark
+we get deceived in dark

-when someone is our light.
+and someone is our light.

 &nbsp;